On the topology and index of minimal surfaces II: Introduction

 \begin{theo} There is no complete embedded minimal surface in $\RR^{3}$ with index three. \end{theo} \begin{proof} Consider an embedded minimal surface $\Sigma\subset \RR^{3}$ with $\Index(\Sigma) = 3$.
 Using Theorem \ref{theo:main}, we find

+Since the ends are embedded, the only examples with $r\leq 2$ are the plane and catenoid by \cite{Schoen:symmetry}, with index $0$ and $1$ respectively.
+Thus $r \geq 3$.
+Similarly, by work of L\'opez--Ros \cite{LopezRos:genus-zero} the plane and the catenoid are the only embedded genus zero examples, so we can assume that $g\geq 1$.

-Because $r\geq 3$ and $g\geq 1$, we find that $g =1$ and $r=3$.
+Combining the above inequality with $r\geq 3$ and $g\geq 1$, we find that $g =1$ and $r=3$.
 Thus by Costa's characterization of embedded minimal tori with $3$-ends \cite{Costa:JDG,Costa:Invent}, $\Sigma$ must be a member of the deformation family of the Costa surface, as constructed by Hoffman--Meeks (see \cite{Costa:Invent} and \cite[\S 4]{HoffmanKarcher}).

 We show in Section \ref{sec:costa} that the three ended tori in the in deformation family have index at least $4$.\footnote{Nayatani has shown that the index of the Costa surface itself is exactly $5$ \cite{Nayatani:indexGauss} (see also \cite{Nayatani:CHM-index,Morabito}).
 However, it seems to be unknown how the index behaves along the deformation family \cite{Nayatani:comm,Morabito:comm}.
-Choe's vision number argument \cite[Corollary 5]{Choe:vision} applies in this case to prove that it is at least $3$, but this does not suffice for us here.} This is a contradiction. \end{proof}
+Choe's vision number argument \cite[Corollary 5]{Choe:vision} applies in this case to prove that it is at least $3$, but this does not suffice for us here (alternatively the lower bound of $3$ for the index along the deformation family follows from Theorem \ref{theo:main}). } This is a contradiction. \end{proof}

 We also confirm the following conjecture of Choe \cite[p.\ 210]{Choe:vision}:

 \begin{theo} There is no complete one-sided minimal immersion in $\RR^{3}$ with index one. \end{theo} \begin{proof} Consider $X:\Sigma\to\RR^{3}$ a complete one-sided minimal immersion with index one.
 Theorem \ref{theo:nonor} implies that